alberlab/igm/README.md

 -  Hi-C data, SPRITE data
 -  lamina DamID data in combination with ellipsoidal/spherical nuclear envelope
--  FISH data, both "pairs" and "radial" options active (a code is available to interpolated data if the number of points in the availablr distribution is smaller than the number of structures we would like to simulate)
+-  FISH data, both "pairs" and "radial" options active

 For any inquiry, please send an email to Lorenzo Boninsegna (bonimba@g.ucla.edu) (feedbacks and advice are much appreciated!!!)

+In order to generate population of structures, the code has to be run in parallel mode.
+The scripts to do that on a SGE scheduler-based HCP resources are provided in the ```HCP_scripts``` folder.
+Just to get an estimate, using 250 independent cores allows generating a 1000 structure population in 10-15 hour computing time, which can vary depending on the number of different data sources that are used and on the number of iterations one decides to run.

+Due to the necessity of HCP resources, we strongly recommend that the software be installed and run in a Linux environment.
+ALL the populations we have generated and analyzed were generated using a Linux environment.

 Documentation
 ------------